darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 ---
 layout: post
-title: "Tutorial: Data Exploration in Two Acts"
+title: Data Exploration in Two Acts
 description: A tutorial for approaching exploratory data analysis in R and Python
 ---